pierrediedhiou/cybersecurity-journey/glossary.md

 - **Dynamic Analysis** — Analyzing a file by actually executing it in a controlled environment and observing its behavior in real time (ex: network connections, file changes, registry modifications)
+- **DAD Triad** — Disclosure, Alteration and Destruction, the three main attack categories that target the CIA triad:
+  - Disclosure attacks Confidentiality
+  - Alteration attacks Integrity
+  - Destruction/Denial attacks Availability
+- **Defence-in-Depth** — A security strategy using multiple layers of security controls so that if one layer fails, others remain.
+Also called Multi-Level Security
+- **Destruction/Denial** — An attack on system availability,
+making systems or services unavailable.
+The opposite of Availability
+- **Disclosure** — An attack on confidentiality, exposing secret or sensitive data to unauthorized parties.
+The opposite of Confidentiality
 ## E
 - **Encryption** — Process of encoding data so only authorized parties can read it
 - **Enumeration** — Systematically gathering information about a target system